 LEADERSHIP Camden County

-Leadership Camden County Class (LCC) 21 got off to a great start when the group met at Windermere Conference Center on Sept.
-3, 2015.
-The first session focused on the goals of the program, teamwork and group dynamics.
-Since the early 1990's the Camdenton Area Chamber of Commerce has promoted and fostered the development of leadership in our community.
-Since that time, 466 residents have completed the program.
-Participants in Class 21 include Jessica Bennett, William R. Brown, Erin Burdette, Forest Chappell, Vanessa Cortez, Shawn Glenn, Vicki Granneman, Scott Hines, Lisset Holt, Brett Hudson, Becky Jennings, Martha Kolstedt, Courtney Lent, Mark Maasen, Karie Maaasen, Naomi Ortiz, Baily Puppel, Chris Rector, Tonya Reiter, Demi Rice, Mychaela Robinson, Darren Rucker, Debby Schleper, Mitch Shields, Bart Sims, Steve Stafford, Madison Steingrubey, Terry Sullivan, Tim Taylor, Becky Travnichek, Suzanne Uthe, Lance Utley, Mary Kay von Brendel and Debbie Williams.
+Thirty-three participants of Class 21 of the Leadership Camden County program were recognized at an awards banquet held May 6, 2016 at Old Kinderhook.
+During the nine month program, participants had an opportunity to learn about a number of aspects of the community, including: history and natural resources; state government; social services; health care and education; economic development and tourism; law enforcement and the legal system; and infrastructure.
+Several sessions focused on leadership skills, group dynamics, team building, and creating a vision for the future.
+A total of 499 people have graduated from the program over the last twenty-one years.
+Participants in Class 21 include Jessica Bennett, William R. Brown, Erin Burdette, Forest Chappell, Vanessa Cortez, Shawn Glenn, Vicki Granneman, Scott Hines, Lisset Holt, Brett Hudson, Becky Jennings, Martha Kolstedt, Courtney Lent, Mark Maasen, Karie Maaasen, Naomi Ortiz, Baily Puppel, Chris Rector, Tonya Reiter, Demi Rice, Mychaela Robinson, Darren Rucker, Debby Schleper, Mitch Shields, Bart Sims, Steve Stafford, Madison Steingrubey, Terry Sullivan, Tim Taylor, Becky Travnichek, Lance Utley, Mary Kay von Brendel and Debbie Williams.

 Follow us on Facebook: www.Facebook.com/leadershipcamdencounty.